agnoster/yanc/README.md

 ## What is this I don't even.

 [nodester][] is an open-source platform for hosting [node][] apps, and I think that's the bee's knees.
 However, their [API][nodester API] - while delicious and moist - is a bit cumbersome to use with only curl.
-So, to fill this gap, nodester-cli should give you a nice command-line tool to interface with it.
+So, to fill this gap, nodester-client should give you a nice command-line tool to interface with it.
 If you've used the [heroku CLI][], you'll know what we're going for here.

 Goals: assume only the tools you'd need anyway, namely [node][], [npm][], and [git][].
-Whenever possible, nodester-cli uses simple conventions to avoid tedious option-passing.
+Whenever possible, nodester-client uses simple conventions to avoid tedious option-passing.
 See [Configuration](#Configuration) for more.

 ## Quick start

 To get started quickly, install with [npm][]:

-    $ npm install nodester-cli
+    $ npm install nodester-client

 If you've already registered with nodester, deploying a new app is easy: